Borussia Dortmund, 2021–2022

 Their many similarities were led by the same desire to play vertical passes and to break lines.
 That they recorded more offsides than any other Bundesliga team during 2019/20 demonstrated the extent to which they, too, offered forward runs.
 Behind those forward runs, the additional defensive midfielder meant one of Christoph Kramer, Florian Neuhaus or Denis Zakaria offering the flexibility to withdraw from the base of midfield into central defence (above) to encourage their full-backs to advance further forwards, and in turn their wide forwards moving further infield and creating another attacking four.

-Those same defensive midfielders were also capable of moving wide to support and combine with the relevant full-back and wide forward, and to offer an additional forward runner through the inside channels – one that mirrored Salzburg’s eights – and draw an opponent’s press, creating increased space between the lines and ahead of the ball.
+Those same defensive midfielders were also capable of moving wide to support and combine with the relevant full-back and wide forward, and to offer an additional forward runner through the inside channels – one that mirrored Salzburg's eights – to also draw an opponent's press, creating increased space between the lines and ahead of the ball.
 Even when one of them moved, the other remained in position to provide the link between defence and midfield (below).
 For all of the variations that existed, the same ideas underpinned both teams.

 Defending and pressing